trebco/treb/notes/conditional-fomratring.md

  - run through the command queue

- - dragging selection knob should expand conditional formats (if you have the whole thing selected)
+ - dragging selection knob should expand conditional formats (if you have the whole thing selected). at the moment it seems to be hard-copying the format, which is bad.

 ---